-In this GeneratePress Block Elements Tutorials, we are going to use GenerateBlocks with the GP Premium version to create custom headers, footers, sidebars, author box, related posts, etc. The new Block Element is introduced in the GP Premium 1.11.0.
+In this GeneratePress Block Elements Tutorials, we will use GenerateBlocks with the GP Premium version to create custom headers, footers, sidebars, author boxes, related posts, etc. The new Block Element is introduced in the GP Premium 1.11.0.

 Block Element is one of the most powerful features added in the GeneratePress Premium version.
 You can almost add content anywhere using this functionality.